protopopov1122/8SMC1/docs/math.md

 * mathematical operations - +, -, \*, /, ^
 * predefined variable referencing
 * predefined function calling
 By default, only 'x' variable is predefined and may be safely used.
-Some C library math functions are predefined:
+Some C library math functions are also included:
 ```
 sin(x) - sine
 cos(x) - cosine